umijs/qiankun/docs/faq/README.md

 2. Rename `Vue` to other name in master application, eg: `window.Vue2 = window.Vue; delete window.Vue`

 ## Why dynamic imported assets missing?

+The reason is that webpack does not use the correct `publicPath` when loading the resource.

 Two way to solve that: